xwmx/pandoc-ruby/README.markdown

 Available format readers and writers are available in the `PandocRuby::READERS` and `PandocRuby::WRITERS` constants.

-For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc`.
+For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc` ([also available here](http://johnmacfarlane.net/pandoc/pandoc.1.html)).

 If you'd prefer a pure-Ruby extended markdown interpreter that can output a few different formats, take a look at [Maruku](http://maruku.rubyforge.org/).
 If you want to use the full reStructuredText syntax from within Ruby, check out [RbST](http://rdoc.info/projects/autodata/rbst), a docutils wrapper.

 This gem was inspired by [Albino](http://github.com/github/albino).
 For a slightly different approach to using Pandoc with Ruby, see [Pandoku](http://github.com/dahlia/pandoku).

+## Pandoc Notes

+* If you are trying to generate a standalone HTML, LaTeX or RTF file, remember to pass the `:standalone` option so the correct header and footer are added.

 ## Caveats